pwndoc/pwndoc/docs/installation.md

 All 3 containers can be run at once using the docker-compose file in the root directory.

-!> For production usage make sure to change the JWT secret in «src/lib/auth.js» and certificates in «ssl» folder

 Build and run Docker containers
 ```